-These Orange Rhodactis Mushroom are simply stunning!
+These Super Orange Rhodactis Mushroom are simply stunning!
 These frags have bright oranges and grows to large sizes.
 Frags will be a single polyp roughly 2" - 3"

 Low Light Low light translates to about 30-50 PAR